National Institute of Advanced Manufacturing Technology: Laboratories and Workshop

+Library and Documentation Centre

+The four-storeyed library's collection includes over 31000 books, 3560 bound volumes and 215 current periodicals in Manufacturing, Metallurgy, Materials Science and allied areas.
+In addition, it has CD-ROMs on various aspects of engineering, up-to-date standards both Indian and foreign, technical films, tapes, slides, microfilms, microfiches etc. OPAC facility to the user through the software 'LIBSYS" is OPAC facility to the user through the software 'LIBSYS" is also available.

 Admissions

 For admission into the Advanced Diploma Courses (ADC), the institute self conducts examination.
-The undergraduate students for Bachelor's degree at the institute are selected through the competitive exam, Joint Entrance Examination.
+The undergraduate students for Bachelor's degree at the institute are selected through the competitive exam, completely based on JEE-Mains conducted Joint Entrance Examination by NTA.

 For Master of Technology (M.Tech.) courses admission is through Graduate Aptitude Test in Engineering (GATE).
-For the PhD course, admission is through interview held at campus at the beginning of every semester.
+For the PhD course, admission is through interview and self examination held at campus at the beginning of every semester.